What is CBD All About Anyway?

 The result is residual traces of these harsh chemical solvents remain in their product, and because these traces of harsh chemical solvents are below federally mandated disclosures, you may be unknowingly ingesting these harsh chemical solvents.

-Ideally, farmers would want to use organically grown hemp, instead of low-dose THC marijuana plants, like process that CDB Drip has adopted with a responsible CO2 supercritical extraction method, extraction retains not only a natural CBD product but all the other naturally occurring cannabinoids, terpenes, and other essential nutrients and compounds, void from many other CBD products.
+Ideally, CBD companies want to use organically grown hemp, instead of low-dose THC marijuana plants, like the process that CDB Drip has adopted with a responsible CO2 supercritical extraction method, extraction retains not only a natural CBD product but all the other naturally occurring cannabinoids, terpenes, and other essential nutrients and compounds, void from many other CBD products.

 By retaining these naturally occurring cannabinoids and compounds, users not only receive a natural product void of harsh chemicals, but these naturally occurring compounds have shown to play a crucial role in the efficiency of CBD, which is also known as the "entourage effect."